spatie/laravel-random-command/README.md

 php artisan random
 ```

+One more thing.
+The package will also adds this command to your scheduler and it will run at random times.
+Enjoy!

 ## Security

 If you discover any security related issues, ~please email freek@spatie.be~ you are on your own.